 The Council’s on-line facility is https://www.barnet.gov.uk/citizen-home/planning-conservation-and-building-control/submit-a-planning-application/view-or-comment-on-a-planning-application.html The Council Planning home page is https://www.barnet.gov.uk/citizen-home/planning-conservation-and-building-control.html

-We also look at and comment on proposed changes in the Council’s planning policies- for example in 2017 and 2018 we ( working jointly with the Finchley Society) were heavily involved in reviewing and commenting on the “North Finchley Town Centre Framework Supplementary Planning Document” (which the Council adopted in February 2018) When it is published in 2019 we will be looking at the draft of the new Barnet Local Plan.
+We also look at and comment on proposed changes in the Council’s planning policies- for example in 2017 and 2018 we ( working jointly with the Finchley Society) were heavily involved in reviewing and commenting on the “North Finchley Town Centre Framework Supplementary Planning Document” (which the Council adopted in February 2018) and in 2019 we reviewed and made submissions to the Council on the draft of the new Barnet Local Plan ( a revised draft is expected to be published in summer 2021).